-The company has invested in operational materials for processing and cash flows to investments have decreased by DKKt 12,473 compared to prior year.
-The decrease is due to the company the year before having made large investments in a new production hall which has been completed.
+The company has invested in operational machinery for processing but had fewer investments than last year and cash flows to investments decreased by DKKt 2,712 compared to prior year.
+The decrease is due to the company the years before having made large investments in a new production hall.